 Sound sensitivity

 A border collie's sensitive hearing means that some collies find loud traffic absolutely terrifying, and most car-chasing collies start off being very fearful of cars.
 They may also react strangely to certain sounds, such as sneezes, coughs, mobile phone noises and even some words.
+I've completed extensive research about sound sensitivity in collies and can help.
+Find out more in this blog post about sound sensitivity in collies.

 Why do some border collies become aggressive and reactive?

-To complicate things even further, many border collies are incredibly sensitive, picking up on how their owners are feeling and reading their body language all the time.
 Too many collies are labelled "dominant" or "disobedient" when in reality they are worried, not sure what to do and shut down.

 Many people buy collie puppies in the false belief that it will be easy, but on the whole, raising a border collie puppy is exhausting, often demoralising and hard work.
 BUT, if you know what you need to be training, how to do it, what is normal and what isn't, it all becomes a lot easier.
 And once they reach about 18 - 24 months old, they are an absolute joy to own, but ONLY if you have the knowledge to understand them and have successfully navigated them through all the things that can go wrong.

-WE CAN HELP WITH ANY BORDER COLLIE TRAINING OR BEHAVIOUR PROBLEM
+I CAN HELP WITH ANY BORDER COLLIE TRAINING OR BEHAVIOUR PROBLEM

 CONTACT US TO BOOK A SESSION